Neuro Wellness Philosophy...

 We believe that longer sessions of treatment have a beneficial effect on speeding up the recovery process.
 We encourage an increased intensity of treatment to promote the greatest change possible.
 We work with our clients to adjust the length and frequency of individual treatment programs based on need, preference, endurance, and availability.

-We use a multi level approach to regaining bilateral use of the body with the addition of therapeutic yoga to emphasize core strength, body awareness, balance, and thoughtful movement.
+We use a multi level approach to help our clients regain bilateral use of the body with the addition of therapeutic yoga to emphasize core strength, body awareness, balance, and thoughtful movement.
 Particular emphasis is on the breath with movement and release of excessive effort.
-Ultimately, we help our clients transition to a daily whole body home exercise practice to help build core strength, length and ultimately movement.
+We help our clients transition to a daily whole body home exercise practice to help build bilateral awareness, core strength, and isolated movement.

 A clinic designed to meet the needs of individuals who have suffered a Stroke, Brain Injury, or other neurological diagnoses such as Multiple Sclerosis, or Parkinson's Disease.